Next Session: July 2020 | Registration Deadline: Jul. 05, 2020

 Virtual module II

 Companies across every industry are facing complex organizational challenges that require the rapid development of new and agile leaders.
 More than ever before, emerging leaders must quickly learn and deploy core management skills, develop a broad strategic perspective, take their leadership skills to the next level, and expand their professional and personal networks.

-Presented over three months, this intensive program is designed to help new managers master core business concepts and build key skills in six subject areas, including leadership, strategy, and finance.
+Presented over three months, this intensive program is designed to help new managers master core business concepts and build key skills in six subject areas, including leadership, strategy, marketing, communication, and negotiation.
 Participants will gain a cross-functional view through sessions led by instructors specializing in each subject area and through project-based learning.